isomerpages/mlaw-corp/news/press-releases/_posts/2009-08-11-First-public-consultation-to-seek-feedback-on-proposed-measures-to-safeguard-conveyancing-moneys.md

 <li>Lawyers will be prohibited from receiving conveyancing moneys into their regular client account to which they have free access, preventing the potential for criminal breach of trust;</li>

-<li>Breach of this prohibition will subject the lawyer to disciplinary proceedings;<li>
+<li>Breach of this prohibition will subject the lawyer to disciplinary proceedings;</li>

 <li>Conveyancing moneys held by a seller's lawyer in his regular client account (for example, the Option deposit of four or nine per cent of the purchase price which a buyer passes to the seller's lawyer upon exercise of Option) will have to be held by entities approved and appointed by the Minister for Law;</li>